-You can even make yourself a professional cappuccino at home if you have an espresso machine with a steaming want or a separate coffee creamer.
-It may take some practice but it is one of the most basic coffee recipes once you know how to make a good espresso.
+You can even make yourself a professional cappuccino at home if you have an espresso machine with a steaming wand or a separate coffee creamer.
+It may take some practice, but it is one of the most basic coffee recipes once you know how to make a good espresso.

 Cappuccino is roughly 25ml espresso and 85ml steamed milk.
 The foam adds a fair amount of volume to your coffee cup.

 How to Make a Cappuccino

 - Fill your steaming pitcher a third of the way full with cold milk.